CMB2/cmb2-attached-posts/README.md

 Custom field for [CMB2](https://github.com/WebDevStudios/CMB2).

 The post IDs are saved in an array, which can be rearranged by dragging and dropping posts in the attached posts column.

-If the ability to search for a post and attach it is more in line with what you need, you might consider [CMB2 Post Search field](https://github.com/WebDevStudios/CMB2-Post-Search-field) instead.
+Now incorporates the same search field as the [CMB2 Post Search field](https://github.com/WebDevStudios/CMB2-Post-Search-field).

 ## Installation